baseboxorg/jeffskinnerbox.github.io/content/drafts/installing-linux-on-chromebook.md

 because the Chrome OS is a Linux-based operating system.
 You can install an alternative Linux environment and get a fully-fledged Linux desktop along side Chromebook.
-There are two main ways to install a traditional Linux environment on your device, either in a dual-boot environment using [ChrUbuntu][02], or in a chroot environment using [Crouton][03].
+There are three main ways to install a traditional Linux environment on your device:

-There is a third method.
+* The traditional dual-boot environment using [ChrUbuntu][02].
+So here you have two operating systems, but only one of them can be executing at any one time.
-The “[Boot from USB][06]” option will allow you to activate booting from USB devices.
+* [Boot from USB][06] option will allow you to activate booting from USB devices.
+This is assentually the same as the first method but not booting from the hard drive.
-This allows you to boot a full Linux environment from a USB drive without modifying your Chrome OS system.
+* Run Linux along side of Chrome OS in a chroot environment using [Crouton][03].
+In this case, you have two operating systems concurrently operating.

 Crouton appears to be the best supported way of running another OS on top of Chrome OS.
 It’s quite impressive how easy it is to use and